Minibatch and Local SGD: Algorithmic Stability and Linear Speedup in Generalization: Related Work

-The above results on the linear speedup for minibatch and local SGD were obtained for optimization errors.
-The benefit of minibatch in generalization was studied for SGD with the square loss function~\citep{mucke2019beating,lin2017optimal,carratino2018learning}.
+The above results on the linear speedup for minibatch and local SGD were obtained for optimization errors, which is the focus of the paper.
+The benefit of minibatch in generalization was studied for SGD with the square loss function~\citep{mucke2019beating,lin2020optimal,carratino2018learning}.
 These discussions use the analytic representation of iterators in terms of integral operators, which do not apply to general problems considered here.